Vaphen/Greyscale/README.md

 # Greyscale

-Greyscale is a simple, leightweight JQuery compatible Javascript library, that supports animated (faded) greyscaling of images.
+Greyscale is a simple, leightweight Javascript library that supports animated (faded) greyscaling of images.
 Feel free to us it the way you like on your own Webpage.

+### Note: JQuery needed to use this library.

 ##Usage